polakowo/mlprojects/optimized-transfer-learning/README.md

-Freezing (with bottleneck feature extraction) and fine-tuning an InceptionV3 model.
+Freezing (with bottleneck feature extraction) and fine-tuning an InceptionV3 model using Keras.